Things we like

-The Cherokee is available in front-wheel drive, four-wheel drive, and dual-range four-wheel drive.
+The Cherokee is available in front-wheel drive, all-wheel drive, and dual-range four-wheel drive.

 On Cherokees with dual-range 4WD you can select a second set of much lower gear ratios, which allow you to drive comfortably off-road at very slow speeds.